vggls/medical_xai/README.md

 ## 3. Methodology
-The combination of non-equivalent values and the faithfulness of HiResCAM turns the setup of *Conv - Flatten - Class Scores* structures, with gradients calculated at the last convolutional layer, into a *unique setup reference* where the algorithms can be distinguished.
+The combination of non-equivalent values and the faithfulness of HiResCAM turns the setup of *Conv - Flatten - Class Scores* structures, with gradients calculated at the last convolutional layer, into a *reference setting* where the algorithms are distinguishable.
 In the remaining setups, both algorithms are either equivalent or non-faithful.
 Consequently, this particular setup serves as a compelling ground for hosting a meaningful comparison between Grad-CAM and HiResCAM.